-Respiratory syncytial virus is one of the most commonly contracted viruses.
-The majority of children will have been infected with respiratory syncytial virus, or RSV, by the time they are toddlers.
+Respiratory syncytial virus (RSV) is one of the most commonly contracted viruses.
+The majority of children will have been infected with RSV by the time they are toddlers.

 Never Miss a Beat!